- 1. Visit the Unesco world heritage site Carnarvon

 What’s included in our Tour

-- 14 breakfasts, 9 lunches often light picnic style lunch, 12 dinners.
+- 13 breakfasts, 9 lunches (often light picnic style lunch) and 11 dinners

-- Transport by modern and comfortable aircraft and vehicle suitable for the highway conditions.
+- Transport by modern and comfortable aircraft and vehicle suitable for the highway conditions and local ferries

 What’s not included in our Tour